umd-dslam/docs/src/analysis.md

 | 100 Million   | 100 Million | 1 Billion   | 767.41 GB  |
 | 1 Billion     | 1 Billion   | 10 Billion  | 7674.10 GB |

 The namespace is resident in the JVM heap memory.
 To ensure the reliability of the data, the Namenode periodically make a checkpoint and materializes the namespace to the external storage device.
 When data continues to grow exponentially, the number of files/directories will also increase, and eventually, memory will grow linearly proportional to the number of files/directories.
+The 2nd tuple from the above table shows that the total memory consumed (767.41 GB) has far exceeded the capacity of a typical server.

+**From this we can conclude that the bottleneck of HDFS is here!**

 ## Data Block